micseydel/tinker-starter-vault/README.md

 - [ ] `brew install ffmpeg`
 	- Please note any PATH issues that came up
+- `cd scripts`
 - `python3.10 -m venv py3.10_venv`
 	- Install Python 3.10 if needed
 - (==May need to use Bash, not zsh, from here==)
+	- (zsh may work, actually, but I'm not sure about fish shell)
 - `source py3.10_venv/bin/activate` ==every new terminal session== ^cd6662
-- `cd scripts`
 - `pip install --upgrade pip`
 - `pip install -r requirements.txt`
-- Now let's confirm the install...
+- Now let's confirm the install and download the transcription model...
 	- Make a recording targeting this vault's `playground` folder, e.g.
 		- `python rec_unlimited_play.py ~/Tinker\ Casting\ Starter\ Kit/Tinker\ Casting\ Starter\ Vault/playground/`
 		- This allows for capturing snippets of audio, initiated with Enter once started, ended with Ctrl+C, and the program can be ended with Ctrl+C while not recording
 	- `time python transcribe_and_generate_markdown.py ~/Tinker\ Casting\ Starter\ Kit/Tinker\ Casting\ Starter\ Vault/playground/`
 		- This will download the large model, which is ~3GB
-- Try Cmd+O and "desktop_audio_capture" and observe the transcription
+- Try Cmd+O here in Obsidian with "`desktop_audio_capture`" and observe the transcription note

 # Rasa